Utilizing Measurable Employee Recognition Criteria to Transform Your Workplace

 Work safety

 Employee engagement takes on a whole new meaning when injuries are a risk in the workplace.
-A good recognition program can keep people motivated and, more importantly, attentive which can have a big impact on safety incidents.
+Creative employee recognition ideas can keep people motivated and, more importantly, attentive, which can have a big impact on safety incidents.
+Things to celebrate can be:

 Innovative thinking

 In a psychologically safe workplace, employees are emboldened to propose big, new ideas and, in some cases, bring them to life.
-Reward that innovation and determination.
-These are the efforts that elevate the entire company.
+Celebrate success in the workplace.
+These are the efforts that elevate the entire company, such as:

 Here are some KPIs to consider when measuring the ROI of your recognition program.